SEMICeu/documentation/toolchain.md

 #### Thema repository(ies)

-The deployment of the toolchain resulted in a simplied setup with a single thema repository.
+The deployment of the toolchain resulted in a simplified setup with a _single_ thema repository.
 This choice has been made to facilitate the ongoing harmonisation of the Core Vocabularies and to ensure that future contractors will have everything at their disposal to perform changes.
 One can consider the current SEMIC thema repository as the shared space to have the toolchain functioning.

-However, this choice might need to be reconsiderd in the future, if we want to support editors even better.
-Considerations to organise the content in multiple thema repositories and within the thema repositories are
+However, this choice might need to be reconsidered in the future, if we want to support editors even better.
+The toolchain is designed to work with multiple thema repositories.
+To organise the SEMIC data specifications in multiple thema repositories the following considerations can best taken into account:

   - It is best to group all data specifications that are defining PURIs in the same namespace in one thema repository.
     Like this the risk for creating overlapping concepts is reduced, and the impact of a change on a URI is more visible.